Written by Greg Ellifritz

 If you do have to fire your weapon in a crowd, do so from a good retention position.
 In a retention position, the goal is to avoid extending the firearm within your assailants’ reach.
 It is just too difficult to maintain control of a pistol during a physical fight if the pistol is held at arm’s length.

 Pull the gun back and touch the grip to your gun-side chest.
 The barrel should be roughly chest level and parallel to the ground.
 Your non-shooting hand should be up to protect your head from punches, thrown objects or impact weapons.
-At ranges less than 10 feet, you can make very accurate hits from this retention position without the concern that someone will strip your pistol from your hand.
+At ranges less than 10 feet, you can make very accurate hits from this retention position while minimizing the concern that someone will strip the pistol from your hand.

 Try shooting from this position in your next practice session.
 It takes a little practice and adjustment to get used to it.
 Make sure that you are holding the gun in such a manner that the slide can reciprocate without hitting your chest or catching your clothing in the ejection port.